The Writing Project

 My first writing for an audience was a monthly column for M-Pressions, which I later edited.
 Later, I became National Publications Officer for American Mensa.
 In that role, I was able to meet excellent writers who taught me that there was a lot more to the craft than I had imagined.

 I learned that people had different motives for writing — but all were rooted in a sense of urgency.
-They had to write, in the way that a shark has to swim.
+Sharks have to swim; they had to write.
 Once infected with that urgency, I, too, had to write.
 Over the years, I’ve written approximately 300 essays and columns, 50 short stories, two novels, and countless bad poems, for myself or, sometimes, for friends.

 One of those friends recently asked if I still wrote.
 I felt as if he had asked me if I still slept.
 The problem is that, without an audience, your writing muscles atrophy.
 You never make that final edit, the one that separates good writing from OK writing, and — trust me — the world doesn’t need more OK writers.
 I decided to make those final edits and post some of the results here.